-- 1. Sheep, chicken, and fish are all commonly eaten in India. - 2.
-The Buddha was actually born in Nepal. - 3.
-Hindi and English are the two most common languages, but hundreds of millions of people don't speak either language. - 4.
-There is financial poverty in India, but it's not as bad as you may think.
+Misconceptions Proper Conceptions 1.
+All people of India are vegetarians 1.
+Sheep, chicken, and fish are all commonly eaten in India.
+2. India is the birthplace of Buddha.
+2. The Buddha was actually born in Nepal.
+3. Everyone in India speaks Hindi or English.
+3. Hindi and English are the two most common languages, bu 4.
+Everyone in India is poor or hungry. hundreds of millions of people don't speak either language.
+4. There is financial poverty in India, but it's not as bad as yo may think.

-- Map locations

-- How nature shapes a region

-- Historical events

-- Historical interpretation

-- Political and cultural contributions to world history

-- Belief systems, innovations, social organizations.

-- Locate and identify a specific list of physical characteristics for each country or region and write three examples of how they interrelate with each other - Give examples of how the forces of nature have influenced the shaping and character of each country or region. - Identify a series of historical events for the region and list them in their proper order of occurrence on a timeline - List and describe at least two points of view of historical interpretation for each country and region, then cite their own personal evaluation of these interpretations. - Identify the accomplishments of individuals and groups of each country and region and evaluate their political and cultural contributions to world history by answering a series of matching questions and essays. - Identify a series of characteristics for each country and region concerning how belief systems and religion, commerce and industry, innovations, settlement patterns, social organization, transportation and roles of women since 1450 have been impacted by continuity and change throughout history.

-Indo-Gangetic Plain, Deccan Plateau.
-Thar Desert, Monsoon.
-Subcontinent, Sanskrit, Brahman, Karma, Dharma, Caste System, Social stratification, Population density, Population explosion, Irredentism, Puja, Vedas, Ahimsa, Boddhisattva, Nirvana, Stupa, Aryans, Mauryan Empire, Mogul Empire, East India Company, Sepoy Rebellion, Amritsar Massacre, Satvagraha, Civil Disobedience, Salt March, Partition, Mahatma, Kashmir, Sati, Purdah, Panchayat, Varna.
+Concepts Competencies Vocabulary Map locations How nature shapes a region Historical events Historical interpretation Political and cultural contributions to world history Belief systems, innovations, social organizations.
+Evaluate Historical documents Locate and identify a specific list of physical characteristics for each country or region and write three examples of how they interrelate with each other.
+Give examples of how the forces of nature have influenced the shaping and character of each country or region.
+Identify a series of historical events for the region and list them in their proper order of occurrence on a timeline.
+List and describe at least two points of view of historical interpretation for each country and region, then cite their own personal evaluation of these interpretations.
+Identify the accomplishments of individuals and groups of each country and region and evaluate their political and cultural contributions to world history by answering a series of matching questions and essays.
+Identify a series of characteristics for each country and region concerning how belief systems and religion, commerce and industry, innovations, settlement patterns, social organization, transportation and roles of women since 1450 have been impacted by continuity and change throughout history.
+Identify and evaluate at least one historical document, artifact and historic site in each country and region since 1450 by listing and evaluating examples of each category.
+Indo-Gangetic Plain, Deccan Plateau, Thar Desert, Monsoon Subcontinent, Sanskrit, Brahman, Karma, Dharma, Caste System, Social stratification, Population density, Population explosion, Irredentism, Puja, Vedas, Ahimsa, Boddhisattva, Nirvan Stupa, Aryans, Mauryan Empi Mogul Empire, East India Company, Sepoy Rebellion, Amritsar Massacre, Satyagraha Civil Disobedience, Salt Marci Partition, Mahatma, Kashmir, Sati, Purdah, Panchayat, Varna